Enforc3rr/VideoStreamingApplication/README.md

 ### Things to be taken care of before starting the project on your local computer.
 1) Setup the local MongoDB server with VideoStreamingApplcation Database.
+2) Make Sure that you have downloaded the current version of [FFMPEG](https://www.ffmpeg.org/download.html) and make sure you have changed the path .
-2) Make sure that you have changed the
+3) Make sure that you have changed the Input and Output file destination of the video that will be converted into different resolutions.